 These days, most organizations have more than just one OS running in their IT environments.
 Effective malware defense requires multiple layers, with a holistic view that prioritizes protecting all platforms is the best way to fend off viruses, worms, and other malware threats.
 It’s important to step outside the Windows box and provide AIX servers with protection designed specifically for AIX.

-Native scanning capabilities are essential for AIX servers.
-It ensures that this crucial endpoint has defenses that are reliable, doesn’t overburden the network, and scans every part of the server.
+Native scanning ensures that this crucial endpoint has reliable defenses that scan every part of the server without overburdening the network.
 Additionally, native antivirus uses signature files and behavioral scanning designed to detect AIX-specific threats, while still defending against widespread malware that targets multiple operating systems.

 Powertech Antivirus for AIX protects your AIX systems by identifying, quarantining, and removing malicious programs before any harm is done.
 It offers the power and protection of the industry leading scan engines while supporting the specific features of your AIX operating system.
 With Powertech Antivirus in place, your AIX servers can remain the steady presence they have become known for.